themillhousegroup/react-chromakeyed-image/README.md

 #### Color replacement map with tolerance
-You can add the `tolerance` prop when using a `colorReplacementMap` too:
+To avoid the fringing effects visible in the above image, you can add the `tolerance` prop when using a `colorReplacementMap` too:

 ```JSX
 import ReactChromakeyedImage from 'react-chromakeyed-image';